-The Definition of Aborigine, Aborigines and Aboriginal
+The Definition of Aborigine, Aboriginals and Aboriginal

-The word "aborigines" is usually used to refer to the original native people of an area before the arrival of invading or colonizing people from elsewhere.
+The word "Aborigines" is usually used to refer to the original native people of an area before the arrival of invading or colonizing people from elsewhere.

 It is derived from the Latin word aborīginēs which was used by the Romans to refer to the people who lived in Italy before they took over the area.
 It is derived from the Latin stem words ab+origine meaning 'from the beginning'.

-The first known English usage of the word aborigines was in the mid-1500s.
-Interestingly, the plural form 'aborigines' appearing before the singular form 'aborigine'.
+The first known English usage of the word Aborigines was in the mid-1500s.
+Interestingly, the plural form 'Aborigines' appearing before the singular form 'Aborigine'.

-By the 1600s the words aborigines and aboriginal were first used in the English language to describe the first inhabitants of a place.
+By the 1600s the words Aborigines and aboriginal were first used in the English language to describe the first inhabitants of a place.
 It was also sometimes used more generally to include any living things, which meant plants and animals were also included in the definition.
 This means that there can be aboriginal plants and aboriginal animals too.

 By the 1800s these words were firmly established as descriptions for the original native people of Australia.
 It was only in the 19th century that the singular form of the word, aborigine, first appeared.
-In Australia the words are usually capitalized as Aborigine, Aborigines, Aboriginal.
+In Australia the words are usually capitalized as Aborigine, Aboriginals, Aboriginal.

 So there you have it.
 First used by the Romans to describe tribes that existed before they took over Italy; it was borrowed by the English to eventually be a description of the original native inhabitants of Australia.